dejanu/linux/README.md

 FYI:

 & - control operator ( e.g: vim & or .\script.sh & ) the shell executes the command in the backround shell.
+  - to create a job just append the control operator

 Ctrl + Z - sends SIGSTOP signal to the process and suspends it.